July 2021

 More

-Dillard University Denies Claims Of Academic Fraud Made By Former Dean
+Dillard University Denies Claims of Academic Fraud

 by Jarrett Carter, Sr. Officials at Dillard University are denying claims of widespread academic fraud made against the school president and several administrators between 2013 and 2019, and considering legal action against the former faculty member making a public case against the university.
 According to a letter forwarded to the HBCU Digest and to several